 - The automation of repetitive tasks or questions: This saves your business time, and it keeps your customers happy.
 Who wants to wait forever for the answer to a simple question, when you can get it quickly from a chatbot?

-In this paper, we look at the rise of chatbots and its impact on CX, including:
+In this paper, we look at the rise of chatbots and their impact on CX, including:

 - The history of chatbots

 - What they can do (some of that is above!)

 - Who’s using them?